-Robert (Bob) Carter is a research professor at James Cook University, Queensland, Australia, where he was head of the School of Earth Sciences between 1981 and 1999.
+Robert (Bob) Carter is a former research professor at James Cook University, Queensland, Australia, and advisor to multiple climate science denial organisations around the world.
+He was head of the university's School of Earth Sciences between 1981 and 1999 and then held unpaid adjunct professorial positions.
+In January 2013 the university allowed his adjunct status to lapse, citing lack of input into the university.
 He is a marine geologist and environmental scientist.

 In response to claims made by Carter that the Intergovernmental Panel on Climate Change had not uncovered evidence that global warming was caused by human activity, a former CSIRO climate scientist stated that Carter was not a credible source on climate change and that "if he [Carter] has any evidence that [global warming over the past 100 years] is a natural variability he should publish through the peer review process."

 Carter has written numerous newspaper articles primarily for UK and Australian newspapers that attempt to disprove global warming.
 He has also written two books.

 In reference to his involvement with the Institute for Public Affairs (IPA) , Carter stated in a March 15, 2007 Sydney Morning Herald article: "I don't think it is the point whether you are paid by the coal or petroleum industry."

 According to leaked documents Carter receives $1,667 a month from the Heartland Institute , an organization with an intense focus on climate change skepticism.
 Carter was to be paid for his work as a co-author and editor on Heartland's Non Intergovernmental Panel on Climate Change (NIPCC) reports.